senotrusov/notes/arch-linux-installation.md

 The time zone set here only affects the live environment and will be configured for the installed system later.

-## Assign variables for disk identification and prepare for partitioning
+## Assign variables for disk identification

 Identify the target disk by listing available block devices and assign the device path and partition names to shell variables.